MonikaThiyagarajan/Simple-Linear-Regression/README.md

 # Linear-Regression
-Predicted Salary with Years of Experience using Linear Regression ML Algorithm
+Prediction of Salary with Years of Experience using Linear Regression ML Algorithm